 Here is a video show the features of the cooler:

-No review can do without the Coleman Xtreme Cooler .
+No review can do without the Coleman Xtreme Cooler and there ia a reason why it is a Amazon best choice award.
 Coleman is a well known manufacturer of quality outdoor gear at affordable prices and the Coleman model range is exactly that.

 These units fall under the standard type of ice chests and will cost you almost $200 less than the high-end ones.
 You can expect about 5 days of ice retention if you are careful, so not too far off the high-end models.
 It does not have the same lock down ties or strap-down channels though.